 With canned fire-roasted tomatoes, kale and red pepper flakes, this tomato carrot lentil soup is a true pantry/fridge forage kind of cozy soup that also has a warming, spicy kick.

 After weeks of denial, I threw on a pair of jeans and a sweater.

-Maybe it’s because I was thinking well beyond the charming start of fall with chai lattes and everything pumpkin.
+Of course it’s because I was thinking well beyond the charming start of fall with chai lattes and everything pumpkin.

 I couldn’t help but fast-forward to bitterly cold winter days when no amount of layers can keep you warm.

-You forget how you survive it every year until the long cold spells come back.
+Obviously, you forget how you survive it every year until the long cold spells come back.
 I guess our brains just block it out.